oracle-livelabs/weblogic/webcenter-content/wcc-rfp-mgmt/05-create-new-rfp-doc/05-create-new-rfp-doc.md

 7. After creating the 3 record folders, you must see the record folders in the **Legal Documents** category as shown below.
       ![Summary of the record folders after creation.](./images/record-folders-legal-doc-category.png "Record Folders in Legal Document Category")

-## Task 2: Add Disposition Rule on the Category for the MOU Record Folder
+## Task 2: Upload New RFP Document with properties and sections

 1. In the row for the Legal Documents retention category on the Exploring Retention Schedule page, choose **Edit** then **Edit Disposition** from the item's Actions menu.
     ![Select the option shown in the image to add the disposition rule for the Legal Document Retention Category](./images/edit-disposition.png "Edit Disposition Rule on the Retention Category **Legal Documents** ")